 Excellent Chinese cuisine in the Emirates Palace hotel 5 Reviews

-Enjoy a family friendly Cantonese lunch.
-Yum Cha is available on Fridays and Saturdays with a lavish menu featuring a selection of steamed, baked and fried dim sum, steamed Chilean sea bass, Sanpei chicken claypot and several dessert options sure to satisfy everyone.
-Dhs288 with soft drinks, Dhs388 with select beverages Timings: Noon-3pm (Friday, Saturday)
+The Yum Cha brunch is available on Fridays and Saturdays with a lavish menu featuring a selection of steamed, baked and fried dim sum, steamed Chilean sea bass, sanpei chicken claypot and several dessert options.
+Hakka brunch Dhs245 (unlimited selected soft drinks, mocktails and green tea), Dhs345 (unlimited mixed drinks, house beverages, grape and Chinese hops), Dhs495 (unlimited bubbly) Timings: Noon-3pm (Friday)

 - Picture 1 of 2

 We venture through the corridors of Emirates Palace and arrive at what looks like the gateway to another world.
 Entering Hakkasan, the opulent traditionalism of the palace transforms into a rich, dark, almost mysterious, Asian-inspired setting.

 We’re led around the maze of screens and walls to our comfortable, roomy table.
 Our waiter is over within minutes to explain the menu – which is fairly straightforward, although the variety could easily be overwhelming.
 He suggests an assortment of appetisers and some of their popular entrees, and advises that we order rice with one and noodles with the other.

 Looking at the menu, we decide to take his advice and try several different dishes.
 For appetisers, it seems we must try the fried dim sum as it’s apparently the most popular of the starters.
 We also go for the foie gras prawn, because it sounds irresistible.

 In the meantime we enjoy our beverages – well taken care of by our (now two) attentive servers.
 What’s great about the layout of Hakkasan is that the tables are private without being too secluded.
 We can enjoy